JackChanel/AtomCSS/README.md

 ### Howto
 Use the `import "path/of/AtomCSS.css";` statement in your project’s global CSS file to import AtomCSS into your project. 😆
 ### Explanation
-You can use `build.js` to define the width of spacing, and after generation, please copy the output code to the corresponding CSS file. how to run `build.js`?
+You can use `build.js` to define the width of spacing, and after generation, please copy the output code to the corresponding CSS file. <br>
+how to run `build.js`?

 1. use browser console